moul/doc.cloud.online.net/scaleway/documentation/docs_public/contents/howto/setup_dns.md

 ---
-title: Set up your domains with HyperScale
+title: Set up your domains
 template: article.jade
+position: 3
 ---

-#### Intro

-HyperScale offer a simple, easy to use DNS manager for your domains.
+We offer a simple and easy to use DNS manager for your domains.

-This guide gonna show you how to manage your domains with HyperScale & how to use HyperScale DNS manager.
+This article will guide you through the process of managing your domains and how to use the DNS manager.

+This guide assumes you've have the following :

+- A registered domain name (e.g. myserver.com) using a domain registrar.
+- An active instance, with a public IP address (e.g 1.2.3.4).

 #### Step 1 - Change your Domain Name Server

-The first thing you need to do to set up your domain is to set your Domain Name Server to point to HyperScale DNS.
+The first thing you need to do to set up your domain is to change your Domain Name Server

 From your registrar control panel, find the section called "Domain Name Server" or "DNS"

-Change the nameserver to point on HyperScale name server, just fill namservers fields with the following.
+Change the nameserver to point on our, just fill namservers fields with the following.

 - nsx.hyperscale.com
 - nsx.hyperscale.com
 - nsx.hyperscale.com
 - nsx.hyperscale.com

-Once done, save your changes.
+And save your changes.

 You can verify that new name servers are registered with `whois` command.